Topics: Computer and Information Sciences for Globalization

 Ph.D.
 (Information Sciences)

-- Pattern recognition and its real-world applications
+- Pattern recognition, machine learning, deep learning, and their real-world applications

 - Business innovation through computer and information sciences